Start your new Culinary career today. Find a school near you!

 A pastry chef is someone who is schooled and skilled in the creation of pastries, desserts, bread, and other baked goods.
 Compared to bakers, pastry chefs produce on a smaller and per-order basis, rather than large volumes.

-A pastry chef creates recipes, often from scratch.
+As a pastry chef, you will create recipes, often from scratch.
 These recipes require a high level of creativity and extensive experience in the pastry field.
-Since pastry recipes require accuracy, the pastry chef must write concise measurements and detailed instructions.
+Since pastry recipes require accuracy, you must write concise measurements and detailed instructions.
 In addition, the pastry chef is responsible for ensuring that every ingredient and food item is fresh and ready to use.

-Preparing pastries and desserts requires more precision, technical skill and scientific knowledge than any other type of cooking.
-Many receive their pastry chef education and training on-the-job, through pastry-making apprenticeships or formal training such as a culinary certificate program.
+Preparing pastries and desserts requires more precision, technical skill, and scientific knowledge than any other type of cooking.
+Many receive their pastry chef education and training on-the-job, through pastry-making apprenticeships or formal training at a culinary arts school.

-Traditionally, most pastry chefs were employed in restaurants, where they work closely with the executive chef to create recipes that complement the day’s savory items.
-Today an increasing number of pastry chefs are venturing out on their own with upscale pastry shops or dessert-only eateries.
+Traditionally, most pastry chefs are employed in restaurants, where you will work closely with the executive chef to create recipes that complement the day’s savory items.
+Today, though, an increasing number of pastry chefs are venturing out on their own with upscale pastry shops or dessert-only eateries.